21MetcalfJ/2024Precincts/README.md

 # Usage and Crediting
 This data is freely available for anyone to use.
 If you do use data from this repository, I ask that you either provide me with proper credit, or give credit to the person who collected the data (as outlined in each state's methodology).

+Some data in this repository is either pulled directly from or uses the work of the [Redistricting Data Hub](https://redistrictingdatahub.org/).
+For the states that use this data, please refer to their [Terms and Conditions](https://redistrictingdatahub.org/terms-and-conditions/) and act accordingly.

 # Disclaimer
 I can make no guarantees to the accuracy of this data.
 While I have taken care to ensure the data reflects the true results, it may contain minor errors or omissions due to variations in reporting or processing.
 Please verify independently before use.
 I am not liable for any issues arising from the use of this data.